lrtorres/Runtime-classpath-reload/README.md

 Runtime Library Reload Java Class
 ================

-This class "reloads" the library path of a Java program if a dynamic library file needs to be added during runtime.
+## A Java class used to "reload" the Java library during runtime.

-Typically, a running java instance in a VM cannot reference library files that aren't loaded at startup, but this program forces the running instance to re-read the library path while running.
+Typically, a running Java program cannot actively used library files that aren't loaded at VM startup, but this program forces the running instance to re-read the library path and add libraries at runtime.